Nov 27, 2017

-That my pursuit of dreams is mathematical in nature is a slight of hand on my part, I know, dear reader, and I apologize.
+That my pursuit of dreams is mathematical in nature is a slight of hand on my part, I know, and I apologize.
 Most leavings to pursue dreams are in fields that are considered irresponsible and unscientific like art or music or the circus arts.
 For me to want to pursue my dreams of mathematics irresponsibly will place many readers in a sort of philosophical headlock mental devise from which they will not escape.
 I imagine if they have not already, they will soon put this down, and continue folding their laundry.
 To those readers, I say, ‘fold on, Garth.’

 - Being that I am thousands of miles and a country away from my aging parents who live in my hometown still and who no longer travel together.

 - Being that I have left the protective sheath of health insurance while venturing in a foreign microbiome where the only public local hospital has one patient bathroom per wing, and that bathroom has no running water, a maze of urine and shit on the floor and seat of the toilet, and an emergency room bouncer with a pole up her ass.

 - Being that although I accomplished many of my goals for the work, most of my time was spent in pain, or in less pain but wondering if the pain was going to come again, or just plain dicking around in a completely unscientific manner.

 - Being that now, although I am grateful for my new job, I am forced to work more aggressively in between surgeries than I was otherwise hoping in order to afford the decadent plastic bags with glue on them that have been stuck to my body for 3 ½ months, and the gentleman-surgeon who I am paying to cut me up in a converted bedroom in Mexico, and in order that my new employers not feel completely devastated by their decision to hire me, given the state of health that I am apparently in.